dsrw/enu/README.md

 - `grid.save()` and `grid.restore()` to save/restore position/direction/index/speed/drawing
   state while drawing blocks.
 Pass a `name` argument to support multiple save points.
 - Fixed build/run on Linux.
 Input is still broken.
+- Added a dock for actions, objects and block types.
+Statically populated for now.
+- Console can be toggled with ` or ~, or cleared with Cmd+K.
+- Added a preview generator, for taking images of blocks and objects for placement on the dock.
+Must be manually configured per object for now.
+This will be automatic in the future.
+- Now uses https://github.com/Zylann/godot_voxel for static voxels.
+Much better performance.
+  Scaled or moving objects will use the old gridmap approach for now.
+- Voxel painting support.
+Press ESC to toggle mouse capture.
+If the mouse is uncaptured, the cursor can be used to paint or select.
+- Added a "Builder" object that can create objects based on gridmaps, or voxel terrains.
+  Builders are automatically created when you start constructing a new object 2+ blocks from an existing object.
+Each builder can be scripted.
+Builders are NOT currently removed when their voxels are destroyed, but they will be in the future.
+Delete builders (and everything else) with `nimble reset`.